vision-array/vision-array.github.io/_posts/2023-08-05-attention-transformers.md

 # From Seq-to Seq RNN to Attention & Transformers

-This posts address the understanding of the attention starting from sequence to sequence
+This posts address the premise of attention starting from sequence to sequence RNN and builds up all the way to transformer models.
+These are my notes from the DL4CV course at UMich by Prof. Justin Johnson.

 ### Intro with the time-series data and the Seq-to-Seq